 Vice President Marketing

-Eric Olson has been responsible for the hands-on management of the company’s product and promotions since joining the company in 2006.
-Mr. Olson works with customers, sales, and the development department to define products, manage product releases and launch new product capabilities.
-He also leads our marketing organization, with accountability for strategic positioning, media relations, trade shows and social media.
-Prior to joining the company, he spent over 18 years cultivating expertise in the aerospace market.
-As an electrical engineer he was responsible for design, specification and test of critical flight systems adhering to structured design processes.
-With a decade of design experience, notable projects including autopilots for commercial aircraft, cockpit display systems for business jets and patented inflight entertainment system for aircraft.
-Midway through his time at Honeywell, he turned to the front end of the business securing leadership roles in alliance management, competitive intelligence, program management, and product marketing.
-Before coming to PureTech Systems, he led the marketing department for Honeywell’s $30M Cabin Management Systems division in Sarasota, FL.
-Olson is also a certified Six Sigma Black Belt, trained and certified in the development of processes and measurements with a specialty in the area of sales & marketing.
-Mr. Olson holds a B.S. in Electrical and Computer Engineering from the University of Iowa (Go Hawks!), an MBA from Arizona State University and Global Leadership Certificate from Thunderbird Graduate School of International Management.
+Eric Olson leads our marketing organization, with accountability for product positioning, media relations, trade shows and social media.
+Prior to joining the company, he spent over 18 years in the aerospace market, initially as an electrical engineer responsible for design, specification and test of critical flight systems and later securing leadership roles in alliance management, competitive intelligence, program management, and product marketing.
+Olson is a certified Six Sigma Black Belt, trained and certified in the development of sales & marketing processes.
+He holds a B.S. in Electrical and Computer Engineering from the University of Iowa, an MBA from Arizona State University and a Global Leadership Certificate from Thunderbird Graduate School of International Management.

 PureTech Systems' leadership team collaborates with an advisory board of industry experts to gain strategic business and market insights to help the company continue to realize its vision as a market leader in intelligent geospatial surveillance and perimeter protection.